leios/gpu-handbook/src/content/abstractions.md

 More accurately, the memory will sit on the motherboard RAM, a convenient location for CPU operations.
 We then need to send that data to the GPU by casting it onto the appropriate array type for our hardware with `ArrayType(a)`.
 Here, `ArrayType` is the array type from the table above.
-For example, those with an AMDGPU would use `ROCArray`.
+For example, those with an AMD GPU would use `ROCArray`.
 Those with an NVIDIA GPU would use `CuArray`.
 Those with Apple Silicon would use `MtlArray`.